dcbalderas/SjogrenSyndrome/README.md

 Images are assigned unique filenames with increasing ID number.
 The images were taken for TODO n patients over the period of n months.
 The format is like so: ```xxxxx.jpg```, where the ID is simply an integer from 0 to the current number of image.

-The images are placed in a single train folder using the Pascal VOC (Visual Object Classes) folder format.
+The images are placed in a single train folder using the COCO JSON (Instance Segmentation) folder format.

 ** train - Labeled images